Baby teeth may one day help identify kids at risk for mental disorders later in life

 NQF is a non-profit standards-setting organization that bases its endorsements on the judgment of panels of medical experts in collaboration with a large and diverse group of professional and community organizations through an open and transparent consensus-based process.
 NQF endorses measures that have evidence showing that they are valid, feasible and associated with higher quality health care.
 The PSC is one of only a few child mental health measures endorsed by NQF.

-The PSC was created by Michael Jellinek, MD, the former chief of Child Psychiatry at Mass General and chief clinical officer of Partners HealthCare.
+The PSC was created by Michael Jellinek, MD, the former chief of Child Psychiatry at Mass General and chief clinical officer of Mass General Brigham.
 According to Dr. Jellinek, “Although the PSC has already been used to screen several million children in statewide programs in Massachusetts and California and a in a national program in Chile, NQF’s endorsement paves the way for other states and large healthcare organizations to use the PSC to screen children and adolescents for mental health problems and to evaluate programs that serve them."

 J. Michael Murphy, EdD, the PSC’s co-developer, cites the use of the PSC as a screen for adolescent depression as just one example of the way it is now being used.
 “With teenage suicide rates rising, depression screening has just become a performance standard for most of the country’s health plans," says Dr. Murphy.
 "As one of just a handful of approved measures for this kind of screening, the PSC could play an important role in getting help to more young people who need it.”

 Dr. Jellinek and Dr. Murphy have published more than fifty papers validating the PSC and exploring its use in a wide variety of pediatric and mental health settings.
-The PSC is a 35-item questionnaire used to measure overall psychosocial functioning in children and adolescents that has been been translated into more than two dozen languages, a youth self-report and a brief 17-item versions for parents and youth.
+The PSC is a 35-item questionnaire used to measure overall psychosocial functioning in children and adolescents that has been translated into more than two dozen languages, a youth self-report and a brief 17-item versions for parents and youth.
 All versions of the PSC are available for free in the "PSC Forms" section of this page.

 The PSC was recently adopted by the California Department of Health Care Services as one of two measures required for all children and adolescents with Medicaid health insurance who receive mental health services.
 On July 1, 2018, assessment with the PSC or the Child and Adolescent Needs and Strengths (CANS) interview began in 33 counties with the rest of the counties to follow over the next several months.
 The PSC or CANS is completed by parents at intake and then every six months that a child continues to receive services.
 The purpose of the program is to enable providers to compare the functioning of children over time in different counties and service settings.